Want a Child Tax Credit payment in 2021? Your last chance is approaching

 "Families with very low incomes are not required to file tax returns, though some do," the Urban Institute study noted.
 "Those who do not, non-filers, are at risk of missing out on the advance CTC payments before December, when payments of the 2021 credit will stop."

-It added, there's a risk: "They could also miss out on the credit entirely when tax returns are due in early 2022, given the challenges the IRS faces identifying and reaching non-filers."
+It added another risk: "They could also miss out on the credit entirely when tax returns are due in early 2022, given the challenges the IRS faces identifying and reaching non-filers."

 Options for families who don't file taxes